Settings

 Which of the following is NOT a physical security control?

-Network security is in a different domain to physical security.
-Permiter security, access control and surveillance are all examples of physical security controls.
+Network security is in a different domain from physical security.
+Permiter security, access control, and surveillance are all examples of physical security controls.

 View Options Again